TBeijen/tbnl-hugo/content/post/2019-01-14-learning-from-k8s-failure.md

   Normal   NodeReady                36m                kubelet, ip-10-150-36-156.eu-west-1.compute.internal     Node ip-10-150-36-156.eu-west-1.compute.internal status is now: NodeReady
 ```

-Apparently processes, possibly including ``kubelet``, were killed at random by the node's operating system.
+It looked like the node's operating system was killing processes before the ``kubelet`` was able to reclaim memory, as [described in the Kubernetes docs](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/#node-oom-behavior).

 The nodes in our cluster are part of an auto-scaling group.
-So, considering we had intermittent outages and at that time had problems reaching Grafana, we decided to terminate the NotReady nodes one by one to see if new nodes would remain stable.
-This was not the case, new nodes appeared correctly but either some existing nodes or new nodes got into status NotReady.
+So, considering we had intermittent outages and at that time had problems reaching Grafana, we decided to terminate the ``NotReady`` nodes one by one to see if new nodes would remain stable.
+This was not the case, new nodes appeared correctly but either some existing nodes or new nodes quickly got into status ``NotReady``.

 It _did_ result however, in Prometheus and Grafana to be scheduled at a node that remained stable, so at least we had more data to analyze and the root cause became apparent quickly...

 ## Root cause

+[One of the dashboards](https://grafana.com/dashboards/315) in our Grafana setup shows cluster-wide totals as well as a graphs for pod memory and cpu usage.
+This quickly showed the source of our problems.

+{{< figure src="/img/learning_from_k8s_failure_grafana_pod_memory.png" title="Pods memory usage, during and after incident" >}}

+Those lines going up into nowhere are all pods running [ElastAlert](https://github.com/Yelp/elastalert).
+For logs we have an Elasticsearch cluster running, and recently we had been experimenting with ElastAlert to trigger alerts based on logs.
+One of the alerts that was introduced shortly before the incident was an alert that would fire if our ``Cloudfront-*`` indexes would not receive new documents for a certain period.
+As the throughput of that Cloudfront distribution is a couple of millions of request/hour, this apparently caused an enormous ramp up in memory usage.
+In hindisght, [digging deeper into documentation](https://elastalert.readthedocs.io/en/latest/ruletypes.html#max-query-size), we'd better have used ``use_count_query`` and/or ``max_query_size``.

 ## Cascade of failures

+So, root cause identified, investigated and fixed.
+Incident closed, right?
+Keeping in mind the quote from before, there's is still 85% of learnings to be found, so let's dive in:

+### No alerts fired

+### Grafana dashboard affected by cluster problems

+### Not fully benefitting from our ELK stack

+### No CPU & memory limits on ElastAlert pod

+### No default or enforced cpu & memory limits

+### No team-wide awareness of the ElastAlert change that was deployed

+### No smoke tests

+### Knowledge of operating Kubernetes limited to part of team

+Better dashboarding & alerting on events

+No cpu & memory limits

+Smoke tests.

 Wrapup